What's Your State of Mind?

 #1.
 Track your state.
 Just ask yourself every hour, “How am I doing?”
 On a scale of 1-10 from happy to crummy, how’s your mood?

 #2.
 Label it.
-When you start to creep up to a 4 or 5 you want to ask yourself what exactly is taking over – getting irritable, down in the dumps, worried, rebellious and ornery, feeling a bit intimidated and vulnerable.
+When you start to creep up to a four or five, you want to ask yourself what exactly is taking over—getting irritable, down in the dumps, worried, rebellious and ornery, feeling a bit intimidated and vulnerable.

 Sometimes the problem is bogus, triggered by overall stress, lack of sleep, etc. Here’s where you are having a bad body image day or where you beat yourself up again about the way you handled the breakup with your last girlfriend, while on a good day you know that such thinking is mental bs.